“You’re going to love this play,” Marcus told me.

 Each gust of wind tugged at my hair and sent the diamond drops in my ears to swaying.
 Icy fingers grasped at my cloak and tried to tug it open.
 I was thankful for the crowd, because they blocked the worst of it, but just as we reached the doors, a particularly strong burst flattened my skirts to my legs unbecomingly.
 With one last push, we passed through the threshold and into the warmth of the theatre.

 “Is my hair a mess?”
 I asked.
 It might have been a vain question, but it was also an important one.
 Our box was one of the eight that rose alongside the stage, and the entire audience would have a clear view of me throughout tonight’s performance.
 Now, of all times, I must present a flawless appearance.

 “Come here,” Marcus said.
 He smoothed back a few loose strands with nimble fingers and then re-set two of my hair pins.
 “All done.
 Shall we proceed, or do you need to reapply your rouge too?”

-I pinched his arm as I re-took it, and he flinched away from me satisfactorily.
+I pinched his arm as I re-took it.
 “Cad.”

 It took us nearly twenty minutes to get to our seats.
-It was closing night for the play, therefore every seat in the house would be filled.
+It was closing night, and ever seat in the house was expected to be filled.
 We were forced to stop and greet countless acquaintances.

 “It feels like we’re attending a ball, not a play,” Marcus grumbled at one point.